slab/quill/docs/editor/configuration.md

 - Default: `false`

-- The amount of detail Scribe should log.
+- The amount of detail Quill should log.
 Acceptable values are:

 - `"debug"`
 - `"info"`